connorrothschild/v4/src/routes/post/svelte-reactivity.md

 </Code>

 Now, anytime `x` changes, the console will log "Hello!".
-This is a bit of a hidden gem.
-As far as I can tell, it's not covered in official Svelte documentation; but Rich Harris has mentioned it as a tool:
+As far as I can tell, this is not covered in official Svelte documentation; but Rich Harris has mentioned it as a tool:

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">The most common way to handle that situation is <br><br>$: c, console.log(&#39;yes&#39;);<br><br>It does feel a bit weird, I know :)</p>&mdash; Rich Harris (@Rich_Harris) <a href="https://twitter.com/Rich_Harris/status/1149265270495727617?ref_src=twsrc%5Etfw">July 11, 2019</a></blockquote>